meri-leeworthy/meri-garden-astro/src/posts/Security Analysis and Improvements for the IETF MLS Standard for Group Messaging.md

 ---
-type: paper
+type: 'paper'
-year: "2020"
+year: '2020'
-editor: CRYPTO
+editor: 'CRYPTO'
-aliases:
+aliases: 'Re-randomized TreeKEM'
-  - Re-randomized TreeKEM
+title: 'Security Analysis and Improvements for the IETF MLS Standard for Group Messaging'
+slug: 'security-analysis-and-improvements-for-the-ietf-mls-standard-for-group-messaging'
 ---

 Analyses [[TreeKEM]] as defined at [[Messaging Layer Security|MLS]] spec draft 8 and shows that it has issues with [[Forward secrecy]]

 Paper to first define term [[Continuous Group Key Agreement]] as a cryptographic primitive